Greece Moments Greece Moments

 Little Venice Suites

-Beautiful, bright suites in the heart of Little Venice, just above the bars and restaurants.
-Very central location for those who like to party in the evening.
-Unique view from the balconies to the windmills.
-Some rooms have an outdoor hot tub.
+Beautiful, bright suites in the heart of Little Venice, right above the bars and restaurants.
+Very central location for those who like to go out partying in the evenings.
+Unique view of the windmills from the balconies.
+Some rooms feature an outdoor hot tub.

 ➲ Book Little Venice Suites*